massgov/openmass/docs/descendant-manager.md

 ```
 ### Descendant Manager queue

-To see how many items still need to be processed by descendant manager run:
+To see how many items still need to be processed by descendant manager, run:

 ```
 drush queue:list